-The project I propose is a cross-disciplinary widening of a project I have been leading in Physics at Leeds over the last two years, to look at how students transition into higher education, and the factors that affect their sense of belonging, and hence their engagement, and how this impacts on their academic success.
+The project I propose is a cross-disciplinary widening of a project I have been leading in Physics at the University of Leeds over the last two years.
+To look at how students transition into higher education (HE), and the factors that affect their sense of belonging, and hence their engagement, and how this impacts on their academic success.

 This is arguably the biggest issue we all face, to support our new students to flourish.

-It dovetails closely with the ‘Student Success’ programme at Leeds looking at ways to deliver an inclusive curriculum and address the BAME awarding gap.
-It also resonates with the current LITE project ELIXIR which looks at effective induction and the previous LITE project by Bleasdale-Hill developing resilience.
+It dovetails closely with the ‘Student Success’ programme at Leeds which is looking at ways to deliver an inclusive curriculum and address the Black, Asian and minority ethnic awarding gap.
+It also resonates with the project exploring links between induction, exit and retention which looks at effective induction and the previous project developing resilience.

 However the focus of this work is slightly different, aiming to gain a deep understanding of the factors (including student background and curriculum delivery) that impact on belonging and success.